The course: a return to a classic New England Road Race

 History of the Race:

-Since 1975, the Amherst 10-Miler has for years served as the unofficial start to the road racing season in the region.
+Since 1975, the Amherst 10-Miler has served as the unofficial start to the road racing season in the region.
 The race course was created by founder Tom Derderian – accomplished runner, former coach of the Amherst High School cross-country team, co-founder of Sugarloaf Mountain Athletic Club, and author – who intentionally designed the race to be challenging.
 Bill Rodgers won the inaugural race, using it as a training run for his first Boston Marathon victory that same year.
-The course records are held by Bill Rodgers (seven-time Mt.
+The course records are held by Bill Hodges (seven-time Mt.
 Washington Road Race winner and 1979 Boston Marathon third place finisher) and Nancy Conz (six-time Amherst 10-Miler winner and first female to cross the finish line in the 1982 Chicago Marathon).

 The course records are: